 Tagged Values in Profiles

-Stereotypes within a UML Profile can have one or more associated Tagged Values.
-When you create an element based on a UML Profile Stereotype by dragging from the Resources window to a diagram, any associated Tagged Values are added to the element as well.
-Tagged Values and Profiles are an excellent way to extend the use of Enterprise Architect and the power of UML modeling.
+Stereotypes within a profiled element or connector can define one or more associated Tagged Values.
+When you drag a profiled element or connector from the Diagram Toolbox onto a diagram, any associated Tagged Values are automatically added to the new element or connector.
+Tagged Values in profiled objects are an excellent way to further extend the versatility of your UML modeling.